Item - 2025.IE22.4

 j.
 Weston Road and Oxford Drive;

 k.
-Weston Road and Clouston Avenue; and
+Weston Road and Clouston Avenue;

 l.
-York Mills Road and Birchwood Avenue.
+York Mills Road and Birchwood Avenue;

 3. Subject to approval of Recommendation 2 above, City Council authorize removal of the existing pedestrian crossovers at the listed locations in conjunction with the installation of traffic control signals.